tini2p-project/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 This allows sending multiple new session messages with the same initial ratchet key, which is more efficient, e.g. for a POST.
-These messages will have a different cleartext (new session) key but contain the same ratchet key inside the first AEAD block.
+These messages will have a different cleartext (new session) key but contain the same ratchet root key inside the first AEAD block.
 New session keys are never reused.
 This prevents external observers from identifying a POST sequence through seeing duplicate cleartext keys.
 However, these messages may still be